adamdehaven/fetchurls/README.md

 ## Advanced Usage

-The script should filter out most unwanted file types and directories; however, you can edit the regular expressions that filter out certain pages, directories, and file types by editing the `fetchSiteUrls()` function within the `fetchurls.sh` file.
+The script should filter out most unwanted file types and directories; however, you can edit the regular expressions that filter out certain pages, directories, and file types by editing the `fetchUrlsForDomain()` function within the `fetchurls.sh` file.

 **Warning**: If you're not familiar with [grep](https://man7.org/linux/man-pages//man1/grep.1.html) or regular expressions, you can easily break the script.